-Your first herbal session is 30 min, follow up visits are 15 min.
-At your first session, the herbalist will talk with you about your health goals and discuss treatment options, helping you decide what forms of herbs you want to take.
+As part of your herbal consultation, we talk about your health goals and discuss treatment options, helping you decide what forms of herbs you want to take.
 For example, you might decide to take nutritional supplements, or Chinese herbs in concentrated granule form, or use Western herbal teas.

 Scheduling your herb consult

 Scheduling an herbal appointment is easy.
-Many folks like to arrange their appointment so it happens before or after an acupuncture session.
-Check our online scheduling system to see when herbal times are available.
-You can also call the office with any any questions.
+Check our online scheduling system to see when telehealth consultations are available.
+You can also call the office with any questions.

-During a follow up consult the herbalist focuses on looking at how you’ve responded to treatment by taking your pulse and looking at your tongue.
+During a follow up consult the herbalist focuses on looking at how you’ve responded to treatment.
 She will ask you questions about your body, your sleep, and your health in general that help her decide how to alter your treatment.

 Getting a refill

 Once you’ve been seen by our herbalist and are under care, your herbalist may recommend you continue to take a formula for a few weeks.
 For most people, their formulas will change as their condition changes, the season or weather changes, or they transition through phases of their treatment.
 But some people will receive the same formula for a longer period of time and will need refills.
-The herbalist will let you know how many refills you can have before you need to be seen again by the herbalist.
+The herbalist will let you know how many refills you can have before you need another consultation.